marcopaulo42/BIG-IQ-licensing-lab-guide/docs/licensing/bigiq.rst

    * **Username:** admin
    * **Password:** default

 #.
 You will need to immediately update the password.
-Enter ``default`` as the current passworkd and enter ``!f5bigiqadmin`` as the new password for this lab.
+Enter ``default`` as the current password and enter ``!f5bigiqadmin`` as the new password for this lab.
    Complete the form, and then click **Save**.

    You will be redirected back to the login page.
 Login with the updated credentials.